 According to NIMH writes that CBT can be as effective as medication for some people, and it writes that Exposure and Response Prevention (EX/RP) can help reduce compulsive behaviors, even for people who found medication ineffective.

+Several medications treat OCD and other issues OCD may cause.
 People who take medications as prescribed for OCD have shown improved quality of life, according to the APA.

 If medication is prescribed for OCD, it likely will be from a class of medicines called selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant.